 - create a culture and environment where staff feel comfortable, if appropriate, to discuss matters outside of work, which may have implications for the safeguarding of students in the workplace. - 4.3 Cognita continually implements strategies to ensure the best people are employed.
 The Seven Steps to Safer Recruitment have been created to deter and prevent unsuitable personnel from applying and/or being recruited.
-In order to achieve the aim, it requires the recruiting team to adhere to the Seven Steps to Safer Recruitment. - 4.4 Recruiting Manager's and school leaders must be clear about the expectations they place on staff, including where their relationships and associations both within and outside of the workplace (including online) may have implications for the safeguarding of students in school. - 4.5 Due to the reliance on the recruiting team taking personal accountability, disciplinary action will be taken, which may include termination of employment, against any employee, who is found to have breached this policy. - 4.6 When implementing Cognita's Safer Recruitment policy, the Recruiting Manager and schools will be mindful of and act in accordance with the school's Preventing Radicalisation Policy.
+In order to achieve the aim, it requires the recruiting team, hiring managers, Heads of schools and any staff member deemed to be part of the Cognita Recruitment Community to adhere to the Seven Steps to Safer Recruitment. - 4.4 Hiring Manager's and school leaders must be clear about the expectations they place on staff, including where their relationships and associations both within and outside of the workplace (including online) may have implications for the safeguarding of students in school. - 4.5 Due to the reliance on the recruiting team taking personal accountability, disciplinary action will be taken, which may include termination of employment, against any employee, who is found to have breached this policy. - 4.6 When implementing Cognita's Safer Recruitment policy, the Recruiting Manager and schools will be mindful of and act in accordance with the regional Preventing Radicalisation Policy.
 By complying with safer recruitment best practice techniques as set out in this policy and by ensuring that there is an on-going culture of vigilance within our schools, we aim to promote a culture of tolerance and respect and minimise the risk of students and/or members of staff being drawn into terrorism.